mgwoo/ClipGraphExtract/README.md

 # License
 - BSD-3-Clause license.
-- Code found under the sub directory (e.g., src/OpenSTA) have individual copyright and license declarations at each folder.
+- Code found under the subdirectory (e.g., src/OpenSTA) have individual copyright and license declarations at each folder.